Skip to content

 Lots of data is open access and available to researchers, and many can use that as comparison points if they personally were not monitoring the area years ago.
 One study used multiple previous study’s data throughout 10 years prior to produce a data set to measure and track strain across the San Andreas fault at Dry Lake Valley in California.

 UAS and SfM are versatile, and can cover large areas that without an aerial craft would be extremely time-consuming.
-One study took advantage of these tools’ unique abilities and monitored volume changes of the Exit Glacier in Alaska, covering 100–300 square km of area a day with SfM and UAS.
+One study took advantage of these tools’ unique abilities and monitored volume changes of the Exit Glacier in Alaska, covering 100–300 square km in a day.

-A whole catalog of OpenTopography datasets using SfM and UAS can be found here.
+A catalog of OpenTopography datasets using SfM and UAS can be found here.